Demystifying Highly Potent API and Cytotoxic Drug Products

 ABOUT THE AUTHOR

-Devan has held roles of increasing responsibility in Project Management leading key development and commercial programs for Pii for both the orals and injectables.
+Devan Patel, who joined Pii in 2012, is Vice President of Client Services where oversees Pii’s Business Operations functions.
+He previously served as Pii’s Senior Director, Project Management since 2012.
+In that role, Devan played a key role in Pii’s development and commercial programs for orals and injectables.
 With his leadership, Pii has built a world-class Project Management Organization (PMO) consistently characterized by superb customer experience.
 Over the years, Devan has used his knowledge and technical skills to play a vital role for the Operations team, managing key initiatives for the Parenteral/Sterile business unit, including managing the overall scheduling and planning of all Aseptic Operations.
-His collaborative style when working with cross-functional teams across Pii’s business units and ability to anticipate problems before they occur has raised the role of project management to an artform.
+His collaborative style when working with cross-functional teams across Pii’s business units and ability to anticipate problems before they occur as raised the role of project management to an artform.
 Devan delivers a positive, outcomes-focused experience for our client-partners, from initial contact through successful completion of each project.

 Devan earned his Bachelors in Cell Biology and Molecular Genetics from the University of Maryland and a M.B.A. from Johns Hopkins University.